touchlab/Karmok/README.md

 Not implemented, but that's why there are multiple interfaces.
 Currently, the config and verify functions can feel a little confusing because they both show up on autocomplete, but you'll probably get used to it.
 ## Issues
 Currently the plugin does not add the imports for the inserted plumbing code.
-This is technically not too difficult (I have example code from Kapture), but it's also not super critical.
+This is technically not too difficult, but it's also not super critical.
 To add later.